The 2026 'Portfolio Stack': Why Your Bio Link Is Now Your Career Command Center

 1. The Dynamic Headline & Bio

-Gone is the generic "Digital Marketer | Content Creator."
-Your headline should be a value statement that changes with your current focus.
-"Helping SaaS startups scale content engines | Writing ‘The Stack Report’ newsletter."
-Your bio should be a micro-pitch, immediately answering "What do you do and for whom?"
+Your headline should be a value statement that changes.
+Swap "Digital Marketer" for "Helping SaaS startups scale content engines | Writing ‘The Stack Report’."
+Your bio is a micro-pitch answering "What do you do and for whom?" in one line.

 3. Embedded Proof & Previews